Rhoban/placo/docs/basics/frames_tools.rst

 For two given set of points, the :func:`optimal_transformation <placo.optimal_transformation>` function can be used to find the optimal transformation between them.

 This tool is useful in the case where some points are used to retrieve the corresponding transformation.

+.. admonition:: Optimal transformation example

     In the example below, the optimal transformation is computed between the red points on the floor and the robot legs, allowing to find the optimal match to place the robot on the floor.
     This can be convenient for state estimation.

-.. admonition:: Example

     .. video:: https://github.com/Rhoban/placo-examples/raw/master/tools/videos/optimal_transformation.mp4
         :loop: